Harshu1000-7/SwiftLite/README.md

 # SwiftLite
-Simple Text Editor In Python.
+Simple Text Editor In Python With Tons Of Capabilities